Table of Contents

 …but this won’t be very useful because the matrix isn’t square—instead it has dimension , because the rates depend on the complexes, and there can be a lot of these in general.
 You could also write it as a diff-eq relating complexes to complexes, but you would have to denote the species-in-the-complexes in some other way.
 So, neither of these approaches will be useful.

-We can condense the Rate Equation somewhat by summing over reactions, where are the “target” and “source” of reaction , and additionally index the species.
+The general formula for a rate equation is a sum over reactions, where are the “target” and “source” of reaction , and additionally index the species.

 For any particular network you could attack the corresponding Rate Equation with the methods of standard differential equations.
 In general we can’t hope to find exact solutions; the goal of such analysis is usually to make “level 0” statements characterizing equilibria and long-time behavior.
 But it will be helpful to see the general shape such an analysis takes with a worked example.